cgjeffries/DxCore/megaavr/extras/LowPower.md

 ## enableAllPeripheralsDuringSleep()
 Description:

-    Enables all possible peripherals of the microcontoller during sleep.
+    Enables all possible peripherals of the microcontroller during sleep.

 Arguments: